adouche/adouche.github.io/blog/10_Stalix2.md

 Prereq: [Part 1](BLOG.md#Why-stal/IX.-Part-1)

-Many times I promised to write why my Linux distribution, and why it is designed this way.
+Many times I promised to write about why I created my own Linux distribution and why it is designed this way.

 ### Part two.
 Why this way, not otherwise